FINANCE SCIENCE (PUBLIC SECTOR AND MARKETS)

 Learning outcomes of the course unit

-The intention of the course is to illustrate the role, functions and modes of action of the public sector in a market economy.
-Various issues are dealt with through analysis of the main activities in which public administration replaces or integrates the market.
-The course also discusses the topic of the relationships between public and private for achieving collective utility objectives, for which, with regard to efficiency and distributive equity, various solutions can be considered, also including those that require the integration of the activities of private operators (enterprises, non-governmental bodies, etc.) with direct intervention or forms of regulation by public administration authorities.
+The course describes the role, the functions and the mode of action of the public sector in a free economy.
+The problems on the analysis of the main activities where the public administration replaces or supplements the free economy are different.
+Also, the course deals with the relationships between the public and private sectors for the achievement of collective utility, for which different solutions can be considered in relation to their efficiency and equity of distribution, including those involving the integration of private operators (private companies, non-governmental organizations, etc.) with direct interventions or forms of regulation by the government.

-The topics are discussed briefly on the theoretical level, but are mainly described in the institutional context and supported by ample empirical evidence, in order to obtain closer adherence to actual situations and in particular to the Italian case.
+The theoretical arguments are treated in summary, but they are mainly classified in the institutional context and supported by ample empirical evidence, to have greater adherence to real situations and in particular to the Italian case

 Course contents summary